kurtosis-tech/kurtosis/docs/docs/guides/installing-the-cli.md

 </details>

 :::info
-Kurtosis CLI cannot be installed on Windows.
+Kurtosis CLI cannot be installed directly on Windows.
 Windows users are encouraged to use [Windows Subsystem for Linux (WSL)][windows-susbsystem-for-linux] to use Kurtosis.
 :::

 Once you're done, [the quickstart is a great place to get started][quickstart].